Save the Date: 2026 Annual Conference in San Antonio

-TAMEST and Lyda Hill Philanthropies are pleased to announce the recipients of the 2024 Inaugural Hill Prizes.
-The prizes, funded by Lyda Hill Philanthropies, accelerate high-risk, high-reward research ideas with significant potential for real-world impact.
+TAMEST and Lyda Hill Philanthropies are pleased to announce the recipients of the 2025 Hill Prizes.
+The prizes, funded by Lyda Hill Philanthropies, propel high-risk, high-reward ideas and innovations that demonstrate very significant potential for real-world impact and can lead to new, paradigm-shifting paths in research.

-2024 Kay Bailey Hutchison Distinguished Service Award Recipient
+2025 Kay Bailey Hutchison Distinguished Service Award Recipients

-TAMEST is pleased to announce the Cancer Prevention and Research Institute of Texas (CPRIT) as the recipient of the Kay Bailey Hutchison Distinguished Service Award.
-TAMEST is recognizing CPRIT for their work improving the lives of Texans, advancing cancer research and prevention, and recruiting National Academy members to Texas.
-Learn more about the 2024 Kay Bailey Hutchison Distinguished Service Award recipient.
+TAMEST is pleased to announce Lyda Hill and Lyda Hill Philanthropies as the recipients of the Kay Bailey Hutchison Distinguished Service Award.
+TAMEST is recognizing Lyda Hill and her team for empowering and enabling groundbreaking research in science and nature that profoundly impacts society.
+Learn more about the 2025 Kay Bailey Hutchison Distinguished Service Award recipients.

-Next week, TAMEST will gather its members, research institution leaders and others from the research community in the region to attend a special 20th Anniversary Reception and networking event at Pegasus Park in Dallas.
-The event will take place on Tuesday, September 3, from 5–7:30 p.m.
-The evening will feature an on-stage conversation with Former United States Senator The Honorable Kay Bailey Hutchison, TAMEST Board President Brendan Lee, M.D., Ph.D.
-(NAM), Baylor College of Medicine and UT Southwestern Medical Center President Daniel K. Podolsky, M.D.
-(NAM), commemorating the 20th anniversary of TAMEST.
+On Tuesday, September 3, TAMEST gathered more than 70 National Academy members, research institution leaders and others from the research community to attend a special 20th Anniversary Reception and networking event at Pegasus Park in Dallas.
+The evening featured an on-stage conversation with Former United States Senator The Honorable Kay Bailey Hutchison, who co-founded TAMEST in 2004, TAMEST Board President Brendan Lee, M.D., Ph.D.
+(NAM), Baylor College of Medicine and UT Southwestern Medical Center President and TAMEST Member Daniel K. Podolsky, M.D.
+(NAM).
+The program showcased TAMEST’s history and growth over the past 20 years and its potential in the future.

 Read More >